 There are free DAWs, but some of the best can cost up to $1,000 or more.
 At its most basic, a DAW will allow you to bring together music from different sources.
 You can create music from a recorded clip, different sources such as drums, electronic keyboards, microphones, and others.

 You can spice up your work with effect, synths, and electronic instruments, before exporting the final product into a playable file, such as WAV or MP3.

-The best way is to just do it and create music.
+Answer: The best way is to just do it and create music.
 Start small, maybe a short clip, and then punch or try every feature and click on every button to learn what each one of these does.

 There are several essential effects that you can work with when it comes to tracks: EQ, compression, and reverb are great starting points.

 If you get stuck, you can always rely on the company’s customer service or your chosen program’s community of users.
 There are also tutorials available online that you can consult.